microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - You have successfully created an Oracle database with sample schema on a Azure VM.

 5. Connect to Oracle VM to set the environment
-- Type "who am i" in the cloud shell to get the "UserName"
+- Type "who am i" in the cloud shell to get the "UserName".
-- Locate the public key in ".ssh" directory
+- Locate the public key in ".ssh" directory.
-- Copy the public key
+- Copy the public key.
 - Reset the VM password with the public key by accessing "Reset Password" under "Support + troubleshooting" section of Oracle VM left menu from Azure Portal.
 - Access the Oracle VM (sample-oracledb-vm01) from the portal and get the public IP Address.
-- connect to the vm by typing "ssh \<UserName\>@\<IPAddress\>"
+- connect to the vm by typing "ssh \<UserName\>@\<IPAddress\>".
 - switch to root to stop the linux firewall.
-Not recommended for production
+It is not recommended for enterprise use.
-- Type "sudo su - "
+- Type "sudo su - " to become root user.
 - Type "systemctl status firewalld" to check the status of the linux firewall.
 - Type "systemctl stop firewalld" to stop the filewall.
 - Type "systemctl status firewalld" to verify if the firewall has stopped.

 6. Set Oracle Environment
 - Type "sudo su - oralce" to login as oracle user.
-- type ". oraenv" and enter "oradb01". make sure you have space after "."
+- type ". oraenv" and enter "oradb01" as ORACLE_SID. make sure you have space after "."
 - connect to oracle database by typing "sqlplus / as sysdba".
 - Unlock the HR schema account by typing "alter user hr identified by hr account unlock;".
 - Connect to HR schema by typing "connect hr/hr;".